 4. Don’t Forget Your Car

-Knowing how to disinfect your house after covid is not complete if you forget other important places that need to be disinfected, such as the car.
+Knowing how to disinfect your house after COVID-19 is incomplete if you forget other important places, such as the car, that need to be disinfected.

-However, if an infected person was in your home vehicle before the test was positive, you should also take this into account and disinfect it.
+However, if an infected person was in your home vehicle before the positive test, you should also consider this and disinfect it.

 Roll down all windows to allow indoor air to circulate, and use a disinfectant spray to remove any remaining particles.